 “Yes,” Mum answers for me.
 “Yes, this is Georgia.”

-“We’ve been waiting for you,” Marion says.
-Looking down her bulbous nose at me, she holds a no-nonsense clipboard in her fingers.
+“We’ve been waiting for you,” Marion says, looking down a puffy nose at me.

 My heart thuds painfully in my chest again.
 It picks up speed, as if trying to gallop out of my body completely.
-I clutch my mother’s sleeve.
+I clutch my mother’s sleeve again.

-“I’m Nurse Marion,” the one holding the clipboard says.
+“I’m Nurse Marion,” she says.
 “And this is Nurse Willow.”
-She points to the other.
+She points to the other woman.

-“Hello, sweetheart,” Willow says, with a gentle five-finger wave.
+“Hello, sweetheart,” Willow says, a warm smile propped on her lips.

 “Yes, of course,” Mum replies.

+She gestures to the office door.
 My parents follow the two nurses into the room and leave Bart and me standing in the large foyer with Paul under the penetrating gaze of an antique grandfather clock.
-It leans Pisa-like on the thick carpet, its gentle ticking the only audible noise in the hushed expectancy of the foyer.
+It leans Pisa-like on the thick carpet, its gentle ticking the only audible noise in the hushed expectancy of the room.
 It strikes the hour, and I jump, grabbing onto Bart’s arm.

 “This way.”
 Paul leads us around a corner to a small niche with a couple of floral sofas and polished coffee tables.
 A pot of steaming tea sits on a tray with a couple of cracked mugs and a plate of biscuits.

-Paul pours two cups of tea and excuses himself for a moment to take my luggage to my room.
+Paul pours two cups of tea and excuses himself to take my luggage to my room.
 I sip at the tea, but it scalds my throat.

 “Easy,” Bart says.